JoinColony/colonyNetwork/docs/_Docs_Reputation.md

 See [Objections and Disputes](./docs-disputes/) for more information about reputation-weighted voting and the dispute resolution process.

 ### Reputation Bootstrapping
 After a colony is created, reputation can only be gained and lost through normal interactions within a colony.
 But at the colony's beginning, we are presented with a bootstrapping problem: When a colony is new, no-one has yet completed any work in it and so nobody will have earned any reputation.

 During a colony's creation, the creator of the colony is granted the ability to designate an initial set of addresses to receive native tokens and an equivalent amount of reputation.
-Users receiving reputation are presumably the colony creator and their colleagues, and this starting reputation should be seen as a representation of the existing trust which exists within the team.
+Users receiving reputation are presumably the colony creator and their colleagues, and this starting reputation should be seen as a representation of the existing trust within the team.

 ## Reputation Decay
 One of the unique characteristics of reputation is that it decays over time.
 This is meant to incentivise frequent and consistent contributions to a colony, and to ensure that reputation represents _recent_ contributions.